Definition of String in C

 • If the string is too small for the string literal, then the string literal will be truncated.
 If the string literal (including its null terminator) is smaller than the character array, then the final characters in the array will be undefined.

-• The end of the string is marked with a special character, called Null Character( ‘\0’ ), which is backslash symbol with zero numeric value.
-Null character is a character that has all its bits set to 0.
-A null character, has a special meaning when interpreted as text.
+• The end of the string is marked with a special character, called Null Character( ‘\0’ ), which is a backslash symbol with zero numeric value.
+A null character is a character that has all its bits set to 0.
+A null character has a special meaning when interpreted as text.
 In C programming language, null character is used to mark the end of a character string.

 • The C compiler inserts the NULL (‘\0’) character automatically at the end of the string.
 So initialization of the NULL character is not essential.

-• Each character of string occupies 1 byte of memory (on 16 bit computer machine).
-The size of character is machine dependent, and varies from 16 bit – 64 bit computers.
+• Each character of string occupies 1 byte of memory (on a 16-bit computer machine).
+The size of the character is machine-dependent and varies from 16-bit to 64-bit computers.

 • The characters of strings are stored in the contiguous (adjacent) memory locations.